cbachhuber/opencv-wiki/OpenCV_GSoC_Application.md

 ### Why does your org want to participate in Google Summer of Code?

 OpenCV (Open Source Computer Vision Library — 15M+ downloads) has been in GSoC since 2010.
 Computer vision is a large, rapidly evolving field and GSoC has been invaluable in keeping up with new algorithms and code improvements that aid companies around world (including extensive use in Google) to field advance vision applications but also to advance science by providing solidly coded reproducible results to test against (adhering to many Google coding and style conventions).
-Over the years, we have developed a well honed mentoring system that produces high quality pull requests (see recent ones: https://github.com/opencv) complete with unit tests, docs and examples of use.
-Several new publications have come out of this and a student joined with mentors in founding a company, Industrial Perception Inc, sold to Google in 2013 and 2016.
+Over the years, we have developed a well honed mentoring system that produces high quality pull requests (see recent ones: https://github.com/opencv/opencv_contrib/tree/master/modules) complete with unit tests, docs and examples of use.
+Several new publications have come out of this and a student joined with mentors in founding a company, Industrial Perception Inc, sold to Google in 2013 and And last year we founded a new one with 2 mentors and a former student: Arraiy.com .
 See some video compilations of past GSoC contributions: (2015: https://youtu.be/OUbUFn71S4s) (2014: https://youtu.be/3f76HCHJJRA) (2013: https://youtu.be/_TTtN4frMEA).

 ### How many potential mentors have agreed to mentor this year?